ashenBlade/postgres-dev-helper/README.md

 ## Release Notes

+### 1.7.1

+Do not show `List` as expandable if it is `NIL`.

+Add more checks for `Bitmapset` before search elements to prevent SEGFAULT and backend crash.

+Do not show `words` member for `Bitmapset`.

+Binary features info is cached for current debug session, not for current step.

+Typedef logic not worked correctly for Node variables.
+Specifically, `MemoryContext` did not show valid struct, i.e. not `AllocSetContext`.

 ### 1.7.0

 Add support for custom pointer types in `List *` elements.
 Earlier, all `void *` were casted to `Node *`.
 Users also can specify their own custom `List` types in configuration file.